kainlite/tr/priv/posts/2024/04-14-remote-iex-session.md

 Be aware that whilst this is an option you should always strive to use migrations or some tested and automated way if feasible, in a subsequent article we will explore how to do that with cron jobs in kubernetes.

-In case you are wondering about the image, it is intended to represent the trickster, as I plan to do many posts about tips and tricks.

 #### Options?
 * port-forward to the prod instance or cluster